School of Education

-Our School of Education is well known for preparing effective teachers.
+Our Division of Education is well known for preparing effective teachers.
 Just ask former Wisconsin Governor Jim Doyle.
 The George Lucas Education Foundation named Alverno one of the top ten teacher preparation programs in the United States.
 A groundbreaking report written by Professor Arthur Levine, "Educating School Teachers," named Alverno as one of only four best teacher preparation programs in the United States.
 Recently, Alverno faculty have traveled to Argentina, Korea, and Puerto Rico to work with education colleagues who are hoping to learn more about the Alverno model for teacher preparation.

-The School of Education at Alverno College prepares professionals committed to developing the abilities of all learners, building community as a context and support for learning, providing high-quality education in highest-need settings, and continuing their own ongoing growth through thoughtful reflection.
+The Division of Education at Alverno College prepares professionals committed to developing the abilities of all learners, building community as a context and support for learning, providing high-quality education in highest-need settings, and continuing their own ongoing growth through thoughtful reflection.

 - Conceptualization: to integrate content knowledge with educational frameworks and a broadly based understanding of the liberal arts in order to plan and implement instruction;

 - Diagnosis: to relate observed behavior to relevant frameworks in order to determine and implement instruction;

 - Coordination: to manage resources effectively to support learning goals;

 - Communication: to use verbal, nonverbal, and media modes of communication to establish the learning environment and to structure and reinforce learning; and

 - Integrative Interaction: to act with professional values as a situational decision maker, adapting to the changing needs in the environment in order to develop learners.